Summer in Japan: Japan Then and Now

 During this summer program, students will explore pre-modern and modern Japanese history through site visits.

-- Three-week summer program that includes visits in Hiratsuka, Tokyo, Kyoto, Nara, Hiroshima, and Osaka
+• Two and half week summer program that includes visits in Yokohama, Hiratsuka, Tokyo, Kyoto, Hiroshima, and Osaka

-This three-week course offers a hands-on, in-depth look at pre-modern and modern Japanese history through visits to sites that provide visual evidence of past historical events.
+This two and half week program offers a hands-on look at pre-modern and modern Japanese culture and society through site visits that provide visual evidence of past historical events and sites that show the nature of contemporary Japanese society.

-The program also includes a one week excursion to visit Kyoto, Nara, Hiroshima and Osaka.
+The program also includes a six day excursion to Kansai region to visit Kyoto, Hiroshima, Miyajima and Osaka.

 Program Itinerary